-Allison Forbes serves as Research Director at the Center for Regional Economic Competitiveness (CREC).
-Dr. Forbes has 10 years of professional experience in federal and local policy-making and related research.
-She has provided research support to state housing, economic development and education agencies and worked with a variety of stakeholders including local housing developers, environmental groups, labor organizations, community colleges, entrepreneurship incubators and small businesses consortiums.
+Dr. Allison Forbes is Research Director at the Center for Regional Economic Competitiveness (CREC).
+Dr. Forbes has ten years of professional experience in federal and local policy-making and related research.
+She has provided research support to state housing, economic development and education agencies and worked with a variety of local stakeholders including local housing developers, environmental groups, labor organizations, community colleges, entrepreneurship incubators and small businesses consortiums.